APPLYING FOR AN ALLOTMENT

-The allotment that I have been allocated is overgrown, will you clear it for me?
+The allotment that I have been allocated is overgrown.
+Will you clear it for me?

-No. You should inspect any plot offered to you and if you do have any concerns with the condition of the plot, please let the Town Council know before accepting the tenancy.
+No. You should inspect any plot offered to you and if you have any concerns with the condition of the plot, please let the Town Council know before accepting the tenancy.

-There is a lot of rubbish on my plot, will you take it away for me?
+There is a lot of rubbish on my plot.
+Will you take it away for me?

 You must let us know before accepting your tenancy about any waste discovered on the plot.
 The Council can remove some large items of non-organic waste if necessary by prior agreement, but the decision to do this is made on a case by case basis.
 When clearing your plot, it might be that you unearth a lot of waste.
-The Council might deem it as an unreasonable amount for you to clear, and a decision is made on a case by case basis.
+The Council might deem it as an unreasonable amount for you to clear and a decision is made on a case by case basis.

 Do I need to apply for permission to put up a shed, greenhouse or polytunnel on my plot?